Skip to main content

 What is traditional upholstery?

 Traditional upholstery is the time honoured practice of using natural materials, hammers and tacks, needles and twine, hand-tied springs, stitchings and stuffings to create all the beautifully shaped pads and seating for older pieces of furniture.
-Like anything that is worth doing well, it does take time.
-Beautiful time and your hands and mind.
+Like anything that is worth doing well, it does take time because it is precise work.
 We also strive to employ the best practises of conservation and preservation, by re-using horse hair and re-working any pads that are salvageable.
 Traditional upholstery is the building blocks of all good upholstery, whether you are doing modern or traditional pieces.
 Even if you love mid century furniture, your work and understanding will only be enhanced by doing at least 3 or 4 traditional projects.
 We often use a mixture of traditional and modern techniques now, tacking some elements and stapling other, to preserve the wooden frame.

 What is modern upholstery?

 Enter the staple gun, foam and zig zag springs.
-All marvellous things and usually quicker to create shapes and pads in many cases, depending on your skill level.
-However, many modern pieces require that you use specific and appropriate fabrics and you may require some good sewing skills.
+These are wonderful things and usually quicker to create shapes and pads in many cases, depending on your skill level.
+Many modern pieces require that you use specific and appropriate fabrics particularly with modern concave chairs and you may require some very good sewing skills.
+The upholstery industry is working to adapt its practises to use more sustainable materials and less chemicals, so we are looking for alternative sheeting materials.
 Again, we combine some useful traditional skills with modern, such as temporary tacking pieces first, using calico and sheet waddings to enhance the shape of pads aesthetically but also for comfort.

-Do you need to bring tools or materials?
+Do I need to bring tools or materials?

 No, all the tools and staple guns are provided for your course.
 Materials for re-upholstery are also provided and you pay for what you use towards the end of your course.
 You need to bring your project and then later your own top fabric and any trimming if necessary.
 If you are doing a buttoned item, your tutor will help you with how to order these.

-What fabrics are suitable for upholstery and how much will you need?
+What fabrics are suitable for upholstery and how much will I need?

 Once you have a project in mind, send me a photo of the item so that we both agree it is the right project for you.
 For beginner projects, you should only need between 1-1.5 m of top fabric.
 For more advanced projects, you will learn to measure for top fabric and make a cutting plan on your course.
 There are Yardage Charts online too (search Yardage Charts for Fabric) that show pictures of loads of chairs, and you can usually find something similar to yours, and it will give you an estimate of how much fabric you will need.
 We will also talk about choosing fabrics in the classes, and choosing the right fabric for the job, as some fabrics are more difficult to work with, but you want upholstery weight fabric with a Martindale (rub test) grade of 30,000 and over.
 No elasticated fabrics and a good rule is that, if you can see through the fabric, it’s definitely not suitable.